rrobby86/dicecore/README.md

 _(in rough priority order)_

-- icons in place of buttons
-- nicer player colors
 - HTML improvements for proper navigation
 - dark theme and overall CSS improvement
 - selectable number of rounds